Occupational Therapy Burn Fellowship Program

 Research: A Survey of Knowledge and Insight Towards Fire Safety Awareness, Prevention, Preparedness, and Education Among the Residents of North Carolina With Special Focus on the Latino/Hispanic Population, presented a podium presentation at the 2022 Southern Medical Association meeting in Baton Rouge, Louisiana

-Current Employment: Burn Therapist at Arizona Burn Center
+Current Employment: Occupational Therapist at The Diane & Bruce Halle Arizona Burn Center-Valleywise Health

 Research: Survey of National Practice of Prevention, Diagnostic Tools, and Treatment of Heterotopic Ossification for Burn Patients in the United States, presented at the 2019 Southern Medical Association meeting in San Antonio, Texas